kanydao/Decoupling-MIL/README.md

 ## License

-HOD is released under the MIT license.
-See [LICENSE](./LICENSE) for additional details.
+The work is released under the MIT license.